Posted by Chris Alarie on Fri, 04/02/2021 - 15:44

 Do Not Call List

 In the immediate wake of the Facebook decision, multiple plaintiffs filed TCPA complaints in which ATDS allegations were swapped out for alleged violations of the National Do Not Call (DNC) Registry.
 Some of these complaints specifically alleged that the defendants sent text messages to numbers on the DNC list.

 With approximately 100,000 mobile phone numbers reassigned by wireless carriers every day, it is absolutely essential to check your data for reassigned numbers.
 Phone numbers may change, but the risk of TCPA liability is inevitable.

 While a phone call placed to a disconnected number will likely produce a message informing the caller that the number has been disconnected, a text message sent to a disconnected number is unlikely to do so.
 In order to avoid wasting time and resources, you should have a disconnected number solution.

-You are required by law to keep a company-specific Do Not Call list.
-You should immediately honor the requests of consumers who ask to be placed on your internal Do Not Call List.
+You are required by law to keep a company-specific DNC list.
+You should immediately honor the requests of consumers who ask to be placed on your internal DNC list.
 You are also required by law to keep an updated internal Do Not Call policy and must provide such policy to your clients upon request.

 Risks for Platform Providers